Soulside Journey (1991)

 is joined by bass and then guitar, creating kind of a dark feeling.
 As the track progresses, some epic melodies are weaved

 into the sound, building up to the most absolutely depressing part of the whole album, around the three-minute mark.
 The oppressive

 feeling that this riff creates is like that of not being able to breathe or to feel your heart beating.
 It's the sound that

 one would expect to hear as life is winding down and death is taking hold... a painful death, solitary and utterly horrifying.

-bad record, but it doesn't live up to the expectations that I had from Dark Thrones and Black
+a bad record, but it doesn't live up to the expectations that I had from Dark Thrones and

-Flags.
-Stylistically, it's quite similar in containing about 40 minutes of Blackened Speed Metal, with a wide range
+Black Flags.
+Stylistically, it's quite similar in containing about 40 minutes of blackened speed metal, with a wide

-of old school influences showing through.
-However, none of the songs really reach the quality of many of those that were present
+range of old school influences showing through.
+However, none of the songs really reach the quality of many of those that

-on its predecessor.
+were present on its predecessor.
 The first few songs are decent enough, but then it loses steam and never regains it.
-And while a dark
+And

-atmosphere is always appreciated, there's something about several of the riffs on here that seem overly depressing, in such
+while a dark atmosphere is always appreciated, there's something about several of the riffs on here that seem overly depressing,

 seems like a step down from the last record.